rkaushick-neu/open-data-web-analytics/README.md

 | crime                  | 587       | 1.24%      |

 <br>
-As we can see in the table and word-cloud above, in 2023, “elections” dominated the search interest in the Open Data portal (8.91%), followed by terms like "TTC", "3D massing" and "neighbourhood".
+As we can see in the table and word-cloud above, in 2023, "elections" dominated the search interest in the Open Data portal (8.91%), followed by terms like "TTC", "3D massing" and "neighbourhood".

 ### Search Term Views Over Time (2023)
 ![Top 5 Search Terms Over Time in 2023](./screenshots/Top_5_Search_Terms_2023.png)
 <br>

-In 2023, search activity for “elections” showed a dramatic spike in June which is likely related to Toronto's Mayoral By-Election on June 26, 2023.
+In 2023, search activity for "elections" showed a dramatic spike in June which is likely related to Toronto's Mayoral By-Election on June 26, 2023.
 Here is the [Statement from Toronto City Clerk's Office](https://www.toronto.ca/news/statement-from-toronto-city-clerk/).